PascalCorpsman/mini_projects/miniprojects/FPC_CPU/Readme.md

 # FPC_CPU

-Demo that visualized the execution of assembler code in a CPU (using a 4 stage pipeline).
-This also means, if no pipelining is used each and every command needs 4 clock ticks.
+Demo that visualize the execution of assembler code in a CPU (using a 4 stage pipeline).
+This also means, if no pipelining is used each command needs 4 clock ticks.

 ![](preview.png)